Hostaway/api/source/includes/_authentication.md

 }
 ```

-The authorization server will respond with a JSON object containing the following properties:
+The Authorization server will respond with a JSON object containing the following properties:

 Property | Type | Description
 -------- | ---- | -----------
 `token_type` | string | `Bearer` is always returned
 `expires_in` | int | An integer representing the TTL of the access token
-`access_token` | string | A JWT signed with the authorization server’s private key
+`access_token` | string | A JWT signed with the Authorization server’s private key

 The access token should be included in all other API requests to the server in a header and should look like the following:

-`authorization: Bearer eyJ0eXAiOiJKV1QiLCJhbGciOiJSUzI1NiId
+`Authorization: Bearer eyJ0eXAiOiJKV1QiLCJhbGciOiJSUzI1NiId
 sImp0aSI6ImQzMzBjODU4ZDUwMWY5ZTk2ZmNhMzY4NGFjODQ5MTMzODIxZ
 jIyZWZhZDk2YmYxZjNjMDY0OGJjNjVlMDJkZWM0MDNiMzMwNzhhYTIyN2J
 kZWM0MDNiMzMwNzhhYTIyN2JmIiwi`